bloc_event_status 2.0.0 copy "bloc_event_status: ^2.0.0" to clipboard

 Example #

-See the example folder for a complete example of how to use the package.
+See the example folder for a complete working app.

 Acknowledgments #

-A special thanks to LeanCode for their inspiring work on the bloc_presentation package, which served as a foundational reference and inspiration for this project.
+A special thanks to LeanCode for their inspiring work on the bloc_presentation package, which served as a foundational reference and inspiration for the initial version of this project.

 Contributing #